What to do with your furniture and appliances before moving out of Colombia

 Here is something that works much better than it seems: selling in bundles.
 Instead of posting the sofa alone, the table alone, and the chairs alone, group them into a "complete living room" ad.
 You save the buyer the work of looking for each piece separately, and you close the sale all at once with less negotiation.

-Some bundles that work well: complete living room (sofa + coffee table + shelves), complete dining room (table + chairs + buffet cabinet), or kitchen bundle (fridge + stove + microwave).
-The total price of the bundle should be a little cheaper than selling it by the piece—a 10-15% discount is enough.
+Some bundles that work well: complete living room (sofa + coffee table + shelves), complete dining room (table + chairs + sideboard), or kitchen bundle (fridge + stove + microwave).
+The total bundle price should be a bit cheaper than selling the pieces individually —a 10-15% discount is sufficient.
 The convenience for the buyer justifies that sacrifice, and you move everything in fewer meetings.

-Note: don't make bundles mandatory if the individual items have high demand separately.
-Fridges and washing machines almost always sell better alone than in a combo because buyers already have the other appliance.
+Note: don't make bundles mandatory if individual items are in high demand separately.
+Fridges and washing machines almost always sell better alone than in a combo because buyers usually already have the other appliance.

 Photos do half the work

 The difference between an ad that receives messages on the first day and one that has gone weeks without any is almost always in the photos.
-For furniture: photograph from the front, from the side, and a close-up of any visible wear or defect.
+For furniture: photo from the front, from the side, and a close-up of any visible wear or defects.
 Including the defects prevents the buyer from arriving and feeling deceived.
-For appliances: photo of the exterior, photo of the screen or controls turned on, and if there is a visible model number, that too.
-Natural light whenever possible, without clothes or boxes in the frame.
+For appliances: photo of the exterior, photo of the screen or controls turned on, and if there is a visible model number, include that too.
+Use natural light whenever possible, with no clothes or boxes in the frame.

 Where to post to sell before the move

-There are three channels that really work in Colombia and it is worth using all three in parallel:
+There are three channels that really work in Colombia and it is convenient to use all three in parallel:

 Colombia Move Marketplace is ideal for appliances and furniture because the ads are indexed on Google.
-That means your fridge can appear when someone searches for "used fridge Medellin" at that moment.
+That means your fridge can appear when someone searches "used fridge Medellin" right now.
 No commission, direct contact via WhatsApp, and the possibility of building a seller profile with all your active listings in one place.

 📦 Post your furniture and appliances for free